beshu-tech/readonlyrest-docs/elasticsearch.md

     - name: "Block 2"
       type: # extended format for `type` property
         policy: forbid
-        # response returned when a request matches 'Block 2' (response on the block level takes precedence over the global setting)
+        # response returned when a request matches 'Block 2' (setting on the block level takes precedence over the global setting)
         response_if_req_forbidden: "You are unauthorized to access this resource"
       indices: ["templates-*"]
 ```